suited/suited.js/docs/architecture.md

 Technically they are plugins and extent from [Plugin](https://github.com/suited/suited.js/blob/master/src/main/assets/js/plugin.js) but rather than all being loaded/registered with `suited` only one Mode is loaded at a time by the [`ModePlugin`](https://github.com/suited/suited.js/blob/master/src/main/assets/js/plugins/modes/modePlugin.js).

-Being plugins, they must have unique names, and their actions are triggered by registering callbacks to the lifecycle events.
+Being plugins, they must have unique names, and their actions are triggered by registering callbacks to the life-cycle events.
 However they are special special plugins and must also define a transition function that is fired when moving from one slide to the next.

 Modes are plugins and can also add callbacks for custom events that they may actually fire themselves in their normal function.
-For example the `lecture` mode listens the the default Lifecycle events but also listens to the CLICK event and ENTER upon which it zooms the document.
+For example the `lecture` mode listens the the default Life-cycle events but also listens to the CLICK event and ENTER upon which it zooms the document.

-It is recomended that you you create your own modes using [`new Mode(modeName, fnBeforeSlideChange, fnAfterSlideChange, fnBeforeModeChange, fnAfterModeChange, fnCleanUp, fnShouldShowslide, arrTransitions)`](https://github.com/suited/suited.js/blob/master/src/main/assets/js/plugins/modes/mode.js). all but modeName parameter are optional parameters, but if nothing is supplied it will be a boring Mode.
+It is recommended that you you create your own modes using [`new Mode(modeName, fnBeforeSlideChange, fnAfterSlideChange, fnBeforeModeChange, fnAfterModeChange, fnCleanUp, fnShouldShowslide, arrTransitions)`](https://github.com/suited/suited.js/blob/master/src/main/assets/js/plugins/modes/mode.js). all but modeName parameter are optional parameters, but if nothing is supplied it will be a boring Mode.

-`fnBeforeSlideChange`, `fnAfterSlideChange`, `fnBeforeModeChange`, `fnAfterModeChange` are plugin callbacks that fire on the lifecycle events `BeforeSlideChange`, `AfterSlideChange`, `BeforeModeChange` and `AfterModeChange` respectivly.
+`fnBeforeSlideChange`, `fnAfterSlideChange`, `fnBeforeModeChange`, `fnAfterModeChange` are plugin callbacks that fire on the life-cycle events `BeforeSlideChange`, `AfterSlideChange`, `BeforeModeChange` and `AfterModeChange` respectively.
 If null then the mode performs no action on those events.
 Common actions would be changing the style or class of the new and old slides to modify the display or adding extra DOM elements to the document as needed by the mode or its transitions.

 `fnCleanUp` should remove and trace that the Mode existed reverting the document to its state before the Mode was applied.

 `fnShouldShowslide` is a predicate function that returns true if a slide is to be displayed, if false the navigation will skip it and move to the next.
-While this could be fancy and run different rules for each slide or consult state to determine if a slide is to display, the default Modes only use it to descriminate between `data-figure` and `data-slide` &lt;section&gt;'s'.
+While this could be fancy and run different rules for each slide or consult state to determine if a slide is to display, the default Modes only use it to discriminate between `data-figure` and `data-slide` &lt;section&gt;'s'.
 Most Modes only display the `data-figure` sections while `deck` mode is the slide deck and shows both.
-In this way it is posssible to add slides to the deck that dont show up in the `doc` view of the document.
+In this way it is possible to add slides to the deck that don't show up in the `doc` view of the document.
 If this function is null then all are displayed by that mode.

 `arrTransitions` is an array of transition objects that the mode supports, with the first one being a default.